Benjamin-Rhodes-Kropf/Future-Project-Ideas/README.md

 # Future-Projects
-A bunch of future projects/updates that I plan to make
+A bunch of future projects/updates that I plan to make sometime soon

 ## 1: RayMarchingRender
 -a ray marching render with normals and shadows\